mmartial/OpenInfra25-GenAI/ComfyUI/README.md

 It’s popular for its flexibility, support for custom nodes and extensions, and ability to fine-tune every step of the image generation process — making it ideal for artists, researchers, and developers who want more control over AI-driven image creation.

 In ComfyUI, everything revolves around nodes — modular building blocks that each perform a specific task in the AI image generation pipeline.
-By connecting these nodes visually, a graph is formed, and the data flows from one to another, creating a flexible, customizable workflow.
+By connecting these nodes visually, a graph is formed, and the data flows from one node to another, creating a flexible, customizable workflow.
 Nodes are linked in a pipeline: "Prompt ➝ Encode ➝ Model ➝ Noise ➝ Sampler ➝ Decode ➝ Output".

 ### Stable Diffusion terminology